Intercepting iOS App Traffic with mitmproxy CLI & Web UI Guide

 Launch

-- Proxy on
+- Proxy runs on

-0.0.0.0:8082 - UI at
+0.0.0.0:8080 - Web UI at

 Key Features

-- Live Flows List – real‑time streaming of requests/responses.
+- Live Flows List – real‑time streaming of requests/responses

 - Filter Box – same filter syntax as CLI (

-~u,~h,~q, etc.). - Flow Detail Pane – click any request to see Request / Response / Timeline.
+~u,~h,~q,~m, etc.) - Flow Detail Pane – click any request to see Request / Response / Timeline

 Filter Examples

-~u containerBeacon or ~u id5-sync.com or ~u your-rple-host
+~u containerBeacon | ~u id5-sync.com | ~u api.myapp.com

 Exporting & Auditing